williamfzc/chat-gpt-ppt/README.md

 what is the future of OpenAI?
 ```

-2. Save your openapi token to `token.txt`.
+2. Save your openai token to `token.txt`.
 3. Generate a ppt in seconds:

 ```